Superradiant detection of microscopic optical dipolar interactions: Pair-wise dipolar dephasing induced spin-wave decay

 \subsection{Hyperfine atoms}

 Our calculation thus far relies on the approximation of an atom as a two-level system.
 However, real atoms have a complex multilevel structure.
 This is specifically illustrated in Fig.~\ref{fig:HyperfineAtomFg2} for our case of interest, involving the maximum angular momentum ground~($F_g=2$) and excited~($F_e=3$) state manifolds of the D2 transition of ${}^{87}$Rb.
 Here, the set of ground~(excited) states $\{g(e)\}$ consist of all possible Zeeman levels $|m_{g(e)}|\leq F_{g(e)}$ along some given quantization axis.

-As before the goal will be to find the exact eigenstates of the two-atom problem, and use the symmetric states as an approximate basis to diagonalize the spin-wave of a many-atom system.
+As before the goal will be to study the simpler case of two hyperfine atoms, strongly interacting through their near field.
+Also in this case, the eigenmodes of the two-body problem will be used as an approximate basis to diagonalize the spin-wave of a many-atom system.
 We will show that this leads simply to a modification of the dephasing coefficient $\xi$.

 In the presence of multiple ground and excited states, the dipole-dipole interaction~(Eq.~(\ref{EqRDI}) for two-level atoms) can be readily generalized to~\cite{PhysRevA.98.033815}

 As before, it describes photon emission and re-absorption between two atoms at a distance $r_{ij}$ and the labels $g,e,g',e'$ refer to arbitrary Zeeman levels.
 The strengths of these dipole transitions depends on a reduced dipole matrix element $d_{F_eF_g}$ that is independent of the Zeeman levels, Clebsch-Gordan coefficients $C_{e}^{g}=\langle F_g,m_g | F_e,m_e;1,m_g-m_e \rangle$, and the overlap of the emitted/collected photon polarization with the spherical basis of choice, given by